Cavalier Core Values

 • Since the PLL's inception in 2019, six former Cavaliers have gone on to play with the Premier Lacrosse League following their careers.

-• Two former Cavaliers have been drafted in the first round of the PLL Draft, which is the most of any school.
+• Four former Cavaliers have been drafted in the first round of the PLL Draft, which is the most of any school.